 If you both publish the model and bundle it with your app, the app will use the latest version available.

 To download or publish the model, on the model's Evaluation page, click Use model.

 When you download the model, you get a zip archive containing the model file, labels file, and manifest file.
-ML Kit needs all three files to load the model from local storage.
+Firebase ML needs all three files to load the model from local storage.

 When you publish the model to Firebase, you specify a name for the model.
 You will use this name to refer to the model when you load it with the SDK.

 If you're on the Blaze plan, Firebase ML creates a new Storage bucket for AutoML Vision Edge data:

 The Firebase console serves images from this bucket when you browse datasets, so there might be associated network usage charges if you exceed the free usage quota.